-Designed to address connectivity issues for high density networks, the new 802.11ax IEEE standard improves the performance of the entire network as a whole with new features, such as allowing multiple devices to transmit simultaneously.
-This increases network capacity by 4 times versus 802.11ac.
+Designed to address connectivity issues for high density networks, the new 802.11ax (Wi-Fi 6) standard improves the performance of the entire network.
+New features allow multiple clients to transmit simultaneously, increasing network capacity by up to 4 times compared to 802.11ac.

 How does 802.11ax work?

-With 802.11ax, multiple access points in a dense environment will now be able to transmit to multiple clients using Orthogonal Frequency-Division Multiple Access (OFDMA), multi-user multiple-input multiple-output (MU-MIMO) technologies and BSS coloring.
+With 802.11ax (Wi-Fi 6), multiple access points in a dense environment can transmit to multiple devices using Orthogonal Frequency-Division Multiple Access (OFDMA), multi-user multiple-input multiple-output (MU-MIMO) technologies and BSS coloring.

 Need to learn 802.11ax in a hurry?